 Racetams are a class of synthetically produced nootropic supplements aimed at boosting brain health and enhancing the learning process.
 Some of the most popular on the market are piracetam, aniracetam, and nefiracetam.
 There are many derivatives that work in various ways to impact memory, motivation, and attention.3 Research on this class of brain supplements shows the most promise for those with neurodegenerative disorders or injuries, and less in healthy individuals, although more research is needed.12

 Safety of Nootropic Supplements

 Nootropics are a new class of supplements and are constantly being researched.
 Even though plant based supplements like ginkgo and ginseng are natural, there is very limited control over the purity and effectiveness of dietary supplements.13 Because over the counter supplements can interact with other medications you may be taking or impact preexisting health conditions, it is best to speak with your doctor before taking any new substances.

 Top Nootropic Side Effects to be Aware of

 Caffeine and nicotine could be considered nootropic agents for the boost in energy and blood flow they provide to the brain, but they also have clear side effects and health impacts in large and repeated doses– something to consider when taking any supplement, especially those without extensive research.14

-Although some nootropics show benefits to those with cognitive diseases like Alzheimer’s, they may not have an impact on healthy individuals.
+Although some nootropics show benefits to those with cognitive diseases, they may not have an impact on healthy individuals.
 Furthermore, those with a history of mental illness or substance use disorders may experience worsening symptoms when taking certain nootropics2, which should be monitored.